huguesrichard/Allopipe/README.md

 ```<FILE-TO-ANNOTATE>.vcf``` is the path to your file to annotate.\
 ```<ANNOTATED-FILE>.vcf``` is the path to the directory and the name of the ouput annotated file.\

-This command line works for individual .VCF files or  joint .VCF files, whether compressed (.gvcf) or not (.vcf).
+This command line works for individual .VCF files or  joint .VCF files, whether compressed (.vcf.gz) or not (.vcf).
 Run this command for every file you want to input in AlloPipe.

 **Once the variant-annotation of your file(s) is(are) complete, you are now ready to launch your first AlloPipe run!**